-On this interpretation, the core argument is that of (101) and (102).
+On this interpretation, the central argument is that of (101) and (102).
 Let us spell out the metaphysical picture apparently appealed to more carefully.
-On an abhidharma metaphysics, composite entities, such as armies, forests, and persons, are merely conventionally (saṃvṛti) real (sat).
+On an abhidharma metaphysics, composite entities, such as armies, forests, and persons, are merely conventionally or nominally (saṃvṛti’prajñapti) real (sat).
 Their identity conditions depend upon decisions about what entities to aggregate.
 Nonetheless, composite entities reduce to momentary property instantiations, dharmas.
 These are substantially (dravya), or ultimately (paramārtha) real (sat).
 Of course many palm leaves were used to work out the details of this picture, but those details are beside the point of the present discussion.

 All endurants, and all macroscopic entities are composites, since all reduce to sequences or aggregations of dharmas.
 Therefore, all endurants and macroscopic entities are merely conventionally real.
 Ultimate reality is constituted by an interdependent array of momentary instantiations of properties.
 Dharmas are ultimately real; all else is ultimately unreal.
-Moreover, since dharmas are dravyasat, or substantially real, they each are characterized by a svalaksana or essential individual characteristic that makes them the dharma that they are.
+Moreover, since dharmas are dravyasat, or substantially real, they each are characterized by a svalakṣaṇa or essential individual characteristic that makes them the dharma that they are.

 Momentary experiences of suffering and happiness are dharmas.
 They are hence ultimately real.
 Suffering has the svalakṣaṇa of being unbearable, happiness the svalakṣaṇa of being desirable.
 Persons are composites; they are hence ultimately unreal, albeit conventionally real.
 They have no svalakṣaṇa at all.
 For this reason, we should be concerned with suffering and happiness — they are ultimately real; but not with any distinctions between their bearers — they, and the distinctions between them, are only conventionally real.

 There are certainly reasons to take this reading seriously.
 The passage develops an intelligible and continuous line of thought.
 Moreover, abhidharma metaphysics was important in the history of Buddhist philosophy and would have been foundational to the training of Śāntideva and his reviser.
 It is not implausible that they would have appealed to it when necessary.
 So this framework does provide a natural parsing of the verses in the passage in question.
+Finally, this is the reading which appears to be endorsed by Prajñākaramati in his commentary, a commentary which carries a great deal of weight in the Indian and Tibetan traditions.

 There are also reasons to worry about this reading.
+First, usual abhidharma discourses about ethics, and notably compassion, insist that compassion is conventional and that its ālambana, or objects, are sentient beings.
+This would therefore be an unusual use of abhidharma ideas, and fits better with Mahāyāna constructions of dharmālambana karuṇā.

-Most notably, the central argument is fallacious from a Madhyamaka standpoint, as Williams and others note.
+Second, and more importantly, the central argument is fallacious from a Madhyamaka standpoint, as Williams and others note.
 The argument, on this understanding, appeals to the fact that the dharmas of suffering are ultimately real; but selves are only conventionally real.
 This is not something that a Mādhyamika can endorse.
 For them, all things have the same ontological status: empty, conventionally real.
 And Śāntideva, like his reviser, is not an abhidharmika but a Mādhyamika.